oh my gosh you found me

 evs: 4 HP / 252 SpA / 252 Spe

 Venomoth's biggest perk is that it's one of the fastest Pokemon in NU with a sleeping move, and this set aims to make the most of this fact.
-Venomoth works very well in the lead slot as it outspeeds most of the other common leads, primarily Glalie and Seadra, and instantly puts them out of commission with Sleep Powder.
+Venomoth works very well in the lead slot, as it outspeeds most of the other common leads, primarily Glalie and Seadra, and instantly puts them out of commission with Sleep Powder.
 Substitute allows Venomoth to safely Baton Pass out to a teammate and makes it far easier to activate Petaya Berry.
 Psychic and Hidden Power Fire give Venomoth great two-move coverage and allow it to nail a few of the common Pokemon Venomoth naturally has an advantage against such as Hitmonchan, Roselia, and Arbok for super effective damage.
 Stun Spore is a decent alternative in the third moveslot that helps support the team and can deter some dangerous Pokemon like Murkrow from freely switching into Venomoth.
-The last moveslot is dedicated to Baton Pass to allow Venomoth to keep momentum throughout the match and is a fantastic way to catch Fire- and Steel-types like Flareon and Mawile looking to switch into Venomoth's attacks with a teammate like Diglett.
+The last moveslot is dedicated to Baton Pass to allow Venomoth to keep momentum throughout the match and provide a fantastic way to catch Fire- and Steel-types like Flareon and Mawile looking to switch into Venomoth's attacks with a teammate like Diglett.

 A Timid nature is needed to at least Speed tie with opposing Venomoth and Vigoroth and securely outspeed Seadra.
 A bulkier EV spread by moving Venomoth's Special Attack EVs to HP is certainly usable and allows Venomoth to more easily check the likes of Hitmonchan throughout the match.
 Using a Jolly nature, maximum Attack investment, and Venomoth's physical STAB moves is an option that allows Venomoth to hit Flareon and other specially bulky Pokemon like Kecleon far harder than Venomoth's special moves.
 Sludge Bomb also comes with the advantage of a high poison chance that can really mess with Pokemon like Sableye and Relicanth that otherwise have a relatively easy time switching into Venomoth's standard moves.

 There are a variety of other moves that can be used in the third moveslot over the presented options that can tailor Venomoth into a better anti-lead depending on your team's needs.
 Hidden Power Electric can allow Venomoth to more easily anti-lead Seadra and the rare Huntail lead, as well as give Venomoth a strong option for Flying-types looking to switch into Venomoth for free.
 Giga Drain can similarly hurt Seadra and Huntail and deal an immense amount of damage to Relicanth, Sudowoodo, and Whiscash.
 Hidden Power Water deals a good amount of damage to the Fire- and Rock-types that give Venomoth some trouble, but unfortunately it fails to OHKO Magby and deals a paltry amount of damage to defensive Flareon.
-Hidden Power Dark is an option to catch Chimecho on the switch in, but has little use outside of that target.
+Hidden Power Dark is an option to catch Chimecho on the switch in, but it has little use outside of that target.
 Thief and Toxic are Venomoth's best choices to cripple the defensive Pokemon that otherwise have an easy time switching into it like Sableye and Flareon.

-Vigoroth is the most pressing concern for lead Venomoth as it is immune to Sleep Powder and will easily 2HKO Venomoth with Return.
-A sturdy switch-in to Vigoroth is needed, such as Relicanth or Piloswine, just beware to not become setup bait for Taunt + Bulk Up variants.
-As stated previously, Diglett pairs naturally well with Venomoth as it can trap and eliminate a few of the Pokemon that have an easy time switching into Venomoth, namely Flareon, Mawile, and Metang.
-Venomoth fits best on offensive teams that need the immediate momentum provided by Sleep Powder and need Glalie's Spikes prevented from being setup from turn one.
+Vigoroth is the most pressing concern for lead Venomoth, as it is immune to Sleep Powder and will easily 2HKO Venomoth with Return.
+A sturdy switch-in to Vigoroth is needed, such as Relicanth or Piloswine; just beware to not become setup bait for Taunt + Bulk Up variants.
+As stated previously, Diglett pairs naturally well with Venomoth, as it can trap and eliminate a few of the Pokemon that have an easy time switching into Venomoth, namely Flareon, Mawile, and Metang.
+Venomoth fits best on offensive teams that need the immediate momentum provided by Sleep Powder and need Glalie's Spikes prevented from being set up from turn one.
 Good offensive teammates that pair well with Venomoth include Seadra, Plusle, and Pidgeot, as they can blow through a few of the Pokemon that are likely to switch into Venomoth and don't require setup to become an offensive threat.

-While Venomoth's Attack stat is low, it isn't atrocious, and with Venomoth's high power STAB moves, physical sets are not totally out of the question.
-Screech, when combined with Baton Pass, can be an infuriating set for your opponent to deal with as they have to choose whether to stay in and brunt the incoming Sludge Bomb or Hidden Power Ground from Venomoth at -2 or allow Venomoth to scout their switch in with Baton Pass.
+While Venomoth's Attack stat is low, it isn't atrocious, and with Venomoth's high-power STAB moves, physical sets are not totally out of the question.
+Screech, when combined with Baton Pass, can be an infuriating set for your opponent to deal with, as they have to choose whether to stay in and brunt the incoming Sludge Bomb or Hidden Power Ground from Venomoth at -2 or allow Venomoth to scout their switch in with Baton Pass.
 A Choice Band set is less effective but still doable, and Venomoth has Baton Pass as an advantage over Golbat.
 Venomoth can put together a Sunny Day sweeper set with access to Solar Beam, but this is obviously just done better by Bellossom and Tangela.
 Finally, a Protect + Toxic set is an option, but Venomoth just doesn't have the bulk nor a healing move to make it work.

 [Checks and Counters]